Bardobrave/Graph.js/README.md

 			<td>"days"</td>
 			<td>String</td>
 			<td>When combined with isDateX true and data date information, this parameter is used to draw stepping marks on the X axis.
 Graph will
-			seek on dateStepX for the strings "days" "weeks" "months" and "years", adding to the axis the corresponding marks to each possible stepping according to passed data.
+			seek on dateStepX for the strings "seconds", "minutes", "hours", "days", "weeks", "months" and "years", adding to the axis the corresponding marks to each possible stepping according to passed data.
 Although values like "daysweeksyears" are valid, it's strongly recommended to use any kind of separator between 		stepping values "days|years" "months#weeks" "years$months$weeks$days", etc...
-			Days and weekdays are print on Graph's top, while months and years are printed on Graph's bottom</td>
+Seconds, minutes, days and weekdays are print on Graph's top, while hours, months and years are printed on Graph's bottom.
+Also "narrow", "short" and "long" prefixes can be added to the different date types to identify which localized format should be used to representate them</td>
 		</tr>
 		<tr>
 			<td>dateStepY</td>
 			<td>"days"</td>
 			<td>String</td>
 			<td>When combined with isDateY true and data date information, this parameter is used to draw stepping marks on the Y axis.
 Graph will
-			seek on dateStepY for the strings "days" "weeks" "months" and "years", adding to the axis the corresponding marks to each possible stepping according to passed data.
+			seek on dateStepY for the strings "seconds", "minutes", "hours", "days", "weeks", "months" and "years", adding to the axis the corresponding marks to each possible stepping according to passed data.
 Although values like "daysweeksyears" are valid, it's strongly recommended to use any kind of separator between 		stepping values "days|years" "months#weeks" "years$months$weeks$days", etc...
-			Days and weekdays are print on Graph's right side, while months and years are printed on Graph's left side</td>
+Seconds, minutes, days and weekdays are print on Graph's top, while hours, months and years are printed on Graph's bottom.
+Also "narrow", "short" and "long" prefixes can be added to the different date types to identify which localized format should be used to representate them</td>
 		</tr>
 		<tr>
 			<td>disableEvents</td>